-- Maintain and update this Plan (CDMP). - Departments develop Contingency Plans with established departmental line of succession. - Develop public education, awareness, and training programs. - Conduct trainings in EOC management for new SDCT members. - Establish and prepare the CDEOC for operational readiness. - Identify and inspect designated evacuation shelters for safety and sanitation. - Upgrade evacuation shelters to meet the needs of persons with disabilities. - Plan and develop evacuation signs and routes for vulnerable communities. - Conduct practice evacuation drills in the communities. - Conduct tabletop exercises and live simulations to practice the Plan and SOP. - Ensure sufficient emergency stock (fuel etc.)
+- Maintain and update this Plan (CDMP). - Departments develop Contingency Plans with established department line of succession. - Develop public education, awareness, and training programs. - Conduct trainings in EOC management for new SDCT members. - Establish and prepare the CDEOC for operational readiness.

+- Identify and inspect designated evacuation shelters for safety and sanitation. - Upgrade evacuation shelters to meet the needs of persons with disabilities. - Plan and develop evacuation signs and routes for vulnerable communities. - Conduct and practice evacuation drill in the communities. - Conduct tabletop exercises and live simulations to practice the Plan and SOP. - Ensure sufficient emergency stock (fuel etc.)

-Phase 2: Warnings
+Phase 2.
+Warnings

-A. Watch - Condition III
+A. Watch-Condition III

-- Inform the Governor. - Place SDCT and GDC on standby. - Provide warnings to appropriate segments of the public (such as a small craft advisory). - Ensure outer island communities in the East are notified first (according to storm path). - Monitor the threat and follow up on new developments. - Tests communications and warning systems.
+- Inform the Governor. - Place SDCT and GDC on standby. - Provide warnings to appropriate segments of the public (such as a small craft advisory). - Ensure outer island communities in the East are notified first (according to storm path). - Monitor the threat and follow up on new developments - Test communications and warning systems.

-B. Alert - Condition II
+B. Alert- Condition II

-- Activate the CDEOC, GDC, and SDCT. - SDCT reports to CDEOC. - Governor holds a meeting of the GDC to discuss the confirmed threat. - Issue warning and notify the public of the development of a threat.
+- Activate the CDEOC, GDC, and SDCT.

+- SDCT reports to CDEOC.

+- Governor holds a meeting of the GDC to discuss the confirmed threat.

+- Issue warning and notify the public of the development of a threat.

+- Closed schools.

-- Close schools. - Identify and prepare evacuation shelters. - Radio station opened for 24-hour operations. - Begin fueling and securing government resources and assets used for emergencies. - Secure government property and board up facilities and homes. - Announce "ALL CLEAR" if threat dissipates.
+- Identify and prepare evacuation shelters.

+- Radio station opened 24-hour operations.

+- Begin fueling and securing government resources and assets used for emergencies.

+- Secure government property and board up facilities and homes.

+- Announce "ALL CLEAR" if threat dissipates.

-C. Onset - Condition I
+C. Onset-Condition I

-- Evacuate threatened areas. - Transport people in need of assistance to designated shelters, if possible. - Municipal focal points, Principals, MRCS volunteers, and Health staff report to evacuation centers - MRCS and Principal report evacuation center registration information to CDEOC. - CDEOC Director briefs the Governor and Governor's Disaster Committee of ongoing preparations. - CDEOC Director briefs the FSM Disaster Coordinator from OEEM of ongoing preparations. - CDEOC keeps regular communication with outer island municipal focal points. - SDCT documents and maintains records of all on -going activities including expenses. - All government facilities and assets are secured.
+- Evacuate threatened areas. - Transport people in need of assistance to designated shelters, if possible. - Municipal focal point, Principals, MRCS volunteers, and Health staff report to evacuation centers - MRCS and Principal report evacuation center registration information to CDEOC. - CDEOC Director briefs the Governor and Governor's Disaster Committee of ongoing preparation. - CDEOC keeps regular communication with outer island municipal focal points. - SDCT documents and maintains records of all on-going activities including expenses. - All government facilities and assets are secured.
 Assets are fueled and prepared for rapid deployment. - Governor declares a State of Emergency, if necessary, depending on the magnitude of the approaching event. - Announce "ALL CLEAR" if threat dissipates.